Added sugar has taken the spotlight as the ingredient to avoid in the modern diet.

 This article lists 56 different names for sugar.

-But first, let’s briefly explain what added sugars are and how the different types can affect your health.
+First, let’s briefly explain what added sugars are and how the different types can affect your health.

 In short, yes.
-Glucose and fructose — even though they’re very common and often found together — have very different effects on the body.
-Glucose can be metabolized by nearly every cell in the body, while fructose is metabolized almost entirely in the liver (
+Glucose and fructose — even though they’re very common and often found together — may have different effects on your body.
+Glucose can be metabolized by nearly every cell in your body, while fructose is metabolized almost entirely in the liver (